Inspection Reports for

 |---|---|---|

-| Licensed Nurse G | Licensed Nurse | Reported failure to provide bed hold notification and respiratory care deficiencies |
+| Licensed Nurse G | Licensed Nurse | Reported on bed hold notification, respiratory care, and linen handling deficiencies. |

-| Administrative Nurse D | Administrative Nurse | Verified multiple deficiencies including medication administration, infection control, and vaccine education |
+| Administrative Nurse D | Administrative Nurse | Verified multiple deficiencies including medication administration, respiratory care, immunization, linen handling, and maintenance issues. |

-| Licensed Nurse K | Licensed Nurse | Verified failure to obtain ordered lab work for resident |
+| Licensed Nurse K | Licensed Nurse | Verified failure to obtain ordered lab work for Resident 1. |

-| Licensed Nurse L | Licensed Nurse | Verified failure to obtain ordered lab work and vaccine education |
+| Licensed Nurse L | Licensed Nurse | Verified failure to obtain ordered lab work and immunization education. |

-| Certified Medication Aide M | Certified Medication Aide | Observed failure to properly administer nebulizer treatment |
+| Certified Medication Aide M | Certified Medication Aide | Observed improper nebulizer treatment administration. |

-| Housekeeping Staff W | Housekeeping Staff | Verified laundry maintenance deficiencies |
+| Housekeeping Staff W | Housekeeping Staff | Verified laundry and linen storage deficiencies. |

-| Maintenance Staff V | Maintenance Staff | Verified laundry maintenance deficiencies |
+| Maintenance Staff V | Maintenance Staff | Verified laundry maintenance deficiencies. |

 Inspection Report